 2. Overview of Groundwater Protection Programs

-The state's groundwater protection programs are summarized and characterized in Table 27.
-The Groundwater Working Group, which is comprised of SCDHEC's groundwater program managers, was formed to provide consistency across the programs.
+The state's groundwater protection programs are summarized and characterized in Table 26.
+The Groundwater Working Group, that is comprised of SCDHEC's groundwater program managers, was formed to provide consistency across the programs.